BagelSeedz/Rock-Paper-Scissors/README.md

 ## About the Project

-I started this project after coming across a basic rock-paper-scissors simulator and becoming entrhalled in it's beauty
+I started this project after coming across a basic rock-paper-scissors simulator and becoming entrhalled in it's beauty.

 Context: https://twitter.com/danulmao/status/1361909308921946114